Ridesharing Driver

 Both companies give a vague answer about how long the process will take.
 Uber says 7–10 days, and Lyft says the process could take up to several weeks.

-Uber will send an app notification and email when you are accepted.
+Uber will send an app notification and email when you are accepted or rejected.
 But you might not hear anything at all if you were rejected.
 In that case, you must contact Uber and ask for an answer.

 Check your application status in the Uber or Lyft driver app